No B.S. Guide To STI ETF (2019): Prices, How to Buy, Returns & Dividends

 But in the absence of these market makers and low interest from retail investors, the STI ETF may become illiquid and the buy and sell price spread may expand, and deviate greatly from the Net Asset Value of the Fund.

 An ETF still requires fund management, even though there is no active decision making on security selection or asset allocation.
-The risk is that the fund management is fraudulent or has high degree of negligence that the Fund fails to achieve its objective that it set out in the first place.
+The risk is that the fund management is fraudulent or has a high degree of negligence that the Fund fails to achieve its objective that it set out in the first place.

 Is It A Good Time To Buy STI ETF?